atlas-github/nih_lstm/README.md

 ## Hyperparameter tuning

 Hyperparameters are parameters of a learning algorithm that are set prior to the learning process and control its behavior.
-Finding the optimal set of hyperparameters is crucial for achieving the best performance from your LSTM or neural network.
+Finding the optimal set of hyperparameters is crucial for achieving the best performance from the LSTM model or neural network.

 Here are some common hyperparameter tuning techniques: